about

 Medical Dosimetrists have the option to specialize or pursue various career paths beyond the typical clinical staff role.
-Here are some details on the most common career pathways for a Medical Dosimetrist.

 Staff Medical Dosimetrists design treatment plans and accurately calculate a radiation treatment plan based on the radiation oncologist’s prescription, being cognizant of normal tissues and critical structures in the treatment vicinity.
 Medical Dosimetrists work closely with physicians, physicists, and other members of the radiation oncology team to implement each treatment plan.
 The Medical Dosimetrist provides assistance and support to solve diverse physical and technical problems that arise in the clinical environment.